kw_125x125_tile1

 Across a clearing, under a couple of eucalyptus trees, is a table of singers and

-On the table there are jugs of Retsina and plates placed haphazardly to be shared
+chair.
+On the table there are jugs of Retsina and plates placed haphazardly

-among everyone.
-There are shiny, wrinkled olives, pungent pickled eggplant, and
+to be shared among everyone.
+There are shiny, wrinkled olives, pungent

-anyone to enter a home without having just a ‘little bit’, whatever the time.
+allow for anyone to enter a home without having just a ‘little bit’, whatever

-Whether you call in the afternoon, or later in the evening when you may
+the time.
+Whether you call in the afternoon, or later in the evening when

-already have eaten dinner, you will be offered a little something.
-Nor would
+you may already have eaten dinner, you will be offered a little something.

-a Greek drink any sort of alcohol without some accompaniment, and oúzo
+Nor would a Greek drink any sort of alcohol without some accompaniment,

-invariably means ‘mezéthes’ to nibble alongside it, whether in the home, an
+and oúzo invariably means ‘mezéthes’ to nibble alongside it, whether in the

 The word ‘meze’ is Turkish, but the idea dates back at least as far as the 3rd